 At the highest level, a chart of accounts is a list of all the financial accounts on a company’s general ledger, which is the central record of all the business’s transactions within an accounting period.

-A chart of accounts assigns an alphanumeric code to each account, and that code is what enables subsequent reporting and analysis.
+A chart of accounts assigns an alphanumeric code to each account, which unlocks subsequent reporting and analysis.
 In this way, the chart of accounts can be a tool to help business managers run their companies effectively by helping to produce accurate and timely financial reports for owners and investors.

 Key Takeaways